The following are questions that new and transfer students frequently ask about Wheaton and New Student Orientation and Move-In.

 Remember that FYSs do not require any previous experience or expertise; they are meant to be a general introduction to Wheaton academics.
 Regardless of what department your FYS professor is from, they can help you explore new interests in college and help you with your academics for your first year.

 Can I take more classes?
-I am use to taking 6 in high school so I think I will be bored with just 4.
+I am used to taking six in high school so I think I will be bored with just four.

 Do I have to take English 101?

 Unless you have scores of 4 or 5 on the AP English exams, you must take an English 101 course during either the fall or spring semester.
 These courses will help you learn how to write at the college level.
 This is an important skill to develop; college-level writing has very different expectations from high school writing, and no matter what you major in, you are going to do a lot of writing in college!

 How many credits do I need to graduate?